bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-23-drowning-by-numbers.md

+---
+layout: post
+title: Drowning by Numbers
+published: true
+date: 2022-10-23
+readtime: true
+categories: ['FRAMES OF MIND<br> THE FILMS OF PETER GREENAWAY']
+tags: [Comedy]
+metadata: 'UK/Netherlands 1988, 119 mins<br> Director: Peter Greenaway'
+pdf: '2022-10-23-drowning by numbers.pdf'
+---

 **A contemporary review**
 Peter Greenaway has become his own foremost exegete, although it is not yet clear whether this career move springs from a frustration that most English critics have little taste for decoding the intricacies of his plotting or merely from a wish to add a further level of absurdity to those already ingrained in his films. _Drowning by Numbers_ arrives accompanied by a twenty-six-minute TV trailer, entitled _Fear of Drowning_, in which Greenaway the deadpan critic offers a faintly amused analysis of the structures, patterns and motifs in the feature itself: the endless sets of three (three Cissies, three drownings, three rebuffed seductions, three communal games), the number count from 1 to 100, the derivation of character names from the ‘famous last words’ of assorted luminaries, the painterly roots of certain key images, and so on.
 Its strengths as inspired, state-of-the-art promotion for the release of the film aside, this exegesis turns out to be almost entirely superfluous, since the film itself carefully foregrounds its own mechanisms and devices: no Greenaway film since _The Falls_ has laid its organising principles so bare.

 _Drowning by Numbers_ rests on the same absurdist premises as Greenaway’s other work, but it is all but devoid of the poetic mysteries and ambiguities that have sometimes suggested a secret kinship between Greenaway and Raul Ruiz as latter-day surrealists.
 This is a film of remorseless, Cartesian logic, in which every motive is open for inspection and every conflict can be reduced to the terms of a tug-of-war.
-If Greenaway’s narrative features have represented a gradual etiolation of narrative, from the density of  _The Draughtsman’s Contract_ (where the release version was a digest of a film originally much longer) to the inconsequential off-screen chicaneries of
-_The Belly of an Architect_, then _Drowning by Numbers_ represents the point where the minimal exigencies of storytelling blur into the ‘purer’, non-narrative structures of earlier films like _Vertical Features Remake_ and _The Falls_ – the very films, as it happens, in which Cissie Colpitts got her first name checks.
+If Greenaway’s narrative features have represented a gradual etiolation of narrative, from the density of  _The Draughtsman’s Contract_ (where the release version was a digest of a film originally much longer) to the inconsequential off-screen chicaneries of _The Belly of an Architect_, then _Drowning by Numbers_ represents the point where the minimal exigencies of storytelling blur into the ‘purer’, non-narrative structures of earlier films like _Vertical Features Remake_ and _The Falls_ – the very films, as it happens, in which Cissie Colpitts got her first name checks.

 Greenaway himself cheerfully describes the film as a sardonic morality play: ‘_Drowning by Numbers_ is a black and comic fairy-tale for adults, half invented by children who are innocently obsessed with sex and death – especially death.
 It is a poetic, amoral tale told morally to support the belief that the good are seldom rewarded, the bad go largely unpunished and the innocent are always abused’.
 This makes it sound like the ironic and effetely intellectual English counterpart to an ebullient Russ Meyer sex film, and it’s true that Greenaway’s schema of strongwilled women, unprepossessing men, marital strife and sexualised landscapes shares quite a few underlying assumptions with Meyer’s parodies of Thornton Wilder.
 But Greenaway’s left-liberal proclivities generate a ‘world’ without any of the moral certainties that Meyer so gleefully deflates, and _Drowning by Numbers_ is finally serenely indifferent to its characters’ moral plusses and minuses.
 If the film’s post-Darwinian view of female ruthlessness and male helplessness can be said to have a ‘moral’ thrust at all, then it is simply the flipside of the amoral, voyeuristic pleasures of Greenaway’s TV short _Making a Splash_, which showed people of all ages and genders ‘at home’ in water: a bleak, existential vision in which the only ‘moral’ poles are those labelled ‘swimming’ and ‘drowning’.
 And since this is Greenaway’s most Beaubourg-esque film, the one whose inner workings are most self-consciously displayed on its surface, it follows that it produces the most nakedly explicit images to illustrate those poles, from the flaccid penises of the drowning men to the inviolable confederation of Cissies, by way of Smut’s twin desires to virilise death and devirilise himself.